dunglas/mercure/spec/mercure.md

 According to the server-sent events specification, in case of connection lost the subscriber will try to automatically re-connect.
-During the re-connection, the subscriber **MUST** send the last received event id in a [Last-Event-ID](https://html.spec.whatwg.org/multipage/iana.html#last-event-id) HTTP header.
+During the re-connection, the subscriber **MUST** send the last received event ID in a [Last-Event-ID](https://html.spec.whatwg.org/multipage/iana.html#last-event-id) HTTP header.

-In order to fetch any update dispatched between the initial resource generation by the publisher and the connection to the hub, the subscriber **MUST** send the event id provided during the discovery as a `Last-Event-ID` header or a `lastEventID` query parameter.
+In order to fetch any update dispatched between the initial resource generation by the publisher and the connection to the hub, the subscriber **MUST** send the event ID provided during the discovery as a `Last-Event-ID` header or a `lastEventID` query parameter.
 See (#discovery).

 `EventSource` implementations may not allow to set HTTP headers during the first connection (before a reconnection) and implementations in web browsers don't allow to set it.

-To work around this problem, the hub **MUST** also allow to pass the last event id in a query parameter named `lastEventID`.
+To work around this problem, the hub **MUST** also allow to pass the last event ID in a query parameter named `lastEventID`.

 If both the `Last-Event-ID` HTTP header and the `lastEventID` query parameter are present,